mongodb/mongodb-kubernetes/README.md

 If you don't see a "green" replica set in Ops Manager then you need to check [troubleshooting](docs/troubleshooting.md) page for steps that should be taken to diagnose the problem.

-## Check database connectivity

-Read this [page](docs/check_database.md) to see how to build and deploy a small nodejjs application to check connectivity for created database

 ## Development

 ### Getting started